taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 - `block.coinbase`: ZKP must verify the value must be the same as `meta.beneficiary`.
 Again, the metadata hash is part of the ZK instance.
 - `block.difficulty`: this is now the same as `block.prevrandao`, so we only check `block.prevrandao`.
 - `block.gaslimit`: ZKP must verify this value must equal `meta.gasLimit`.
-- `block.gasUsed`: ZKP must verify this value must be smaller than `meta.gasLimit`.
 - `block.number`: this must be checked against the block header and `meta.id`.
 - `block.prevrandao`: this must be checked against the `mixHash` field in the L2 block header and `meta.mixHash`.
 - `block.timestamp`: this must be checked against the `timestamp` field in the L2 block header and `meta.proposedAt`.